 - We help you meet bid and compliance requirements with COIs, endorsements, and policy documents, subject to carrier approval and policy terms.

-- We currently serve contractors in California and Texas and surrounding areas and avoid fake local office claims.
+- We currently serve contractors in California and Texas and surrounding areas.

-These are two patterns that regularly slow plumbing contractors down: vendor portal COI rejections and endorsement wording requirements tied to property managers and GCs.
+For more on trust and disclosures, see our licensing and disclosures.
+Two patterns regularly slow plumbing contractors down: vendor portal COI rejections and endorsement wording requirements tied to property managers and GCs.

 Scenario 1: A property manager needs a COI and Additional Insured status before you can start